Arrange a blended intensive program (BIP)

 Blended intensive programs are financed through the Erasmus funds that universities with an ECHE (Erasmus Charter for Higher Education) can apply for each year.

-BIP OS-funds are intended to cover costs related to the preparation, design, development, implementation and follow-up of the course.
-Also the implementation of the virtual component and the general coordination of the course.
+Organisational support is intended to cover costs related to the preparation, design, development, implementation and follow-up of the programme, as well as the implementation of the virtual/remote activities and the general coordination and management of the BIP.

 Departments who want to coordinate a BIP

-Incoming students are administered as exchange students by the department's exchange coordinator and the students are registered as usual at an exchange event in Ladok.
+Incoming students are administered as exchange students by the department's international coordinator and the students are registered as usual for exchanges studies in Ladok.

-Please contact erasmusutbyte@su.se at an early stage to get support in planning the mixed intensive program.
+Please contact the departmental international coordinator and erasmusutbyte@su.se in an early stage for guidance and support in the planning of the blended intensive programme.

 Departments who want to participate in a BIP

-Departments who want to participate in a BIP and send participants must submit an application to participate in a BIP to the Erasmus Office no later than three months before the start of the course.
-Preferably, submit the application as early as possible so that the budget can be planned accordingly.
-Participating in the BIP will involve several different people at the department, e.g. exchange coordinator, economist, etc. It is therefore important that everyone in the department is on the same page.
-The application must be signed by the Head of Department.
+Departments who want to participate in a BIP-partnership and send participants must submit an application to participate in a BIP to the Erasmus Office as early as possible and no later than three months before the start of the BIP

 Application